 Most candles are made of paraffin wax, which when burned, release highly toxic benzene and toluene into your air.
 These are both carcinogenic and are the same type of toxin released by diesel fuel fumes.
 When purchasing candles make sure you stick to paraben-free products to keep your indoor air quality intact.

 Lastly, it is imperative that your AC system is properly maintained, so it can work to remove any lingering toxins from your air.
-For professional AC maintenance and cleaning, contact A. Fagundes Plumbing & Heating Inc. at (978) 350-5522.
+For professional AC maintenance and cleaning in Lowell, contact A. Fagundes Plumbing & Heating Inc. at (978) 350-5522.
 We are here to ensure your indoor air quality is upheld.